|| Qiang Yang

 Mobile Big Data Market", Beijing, China, November 2014.

-iResearch Marketing Summit, "User Modeling in Big Data Era", July
+iResearch Marketing Summit, "User Behavior Mining and Modeling in the Internet Era", July

 24, 2014, Shenzhen, China.